 Allison joined RCO in 2018 as an outdoor grants manager for the Recreation and Conservation Grants Section.
 Allison was born and raised in Washington and considers both Spokane and Olympia her hometowns.
 She is a graduate of Willamette University in Salem, Oregon, and has her master’s degree in public administration from the University of Colorado.
 Before joining the RCO team, Allison spent 10 years in Colorado working at various nonprofit organizations, most recently at the Colorado Rural Health Center running a grant program through the Colorado Department of Public Health and Environment.
 In her spare time, she loves traveling, volunteering, concert-going, and spending time with friends and family.

-Marc joined RCO in 1999 as an outdoor grants manager for the Salmon Team.
+Marc joined RCO in 1999 as an outdoor grants manager for the Salmon Section.
 He manages projects in Chelan, Island, Okanogan, Skagit, and Whatcom Counties.
 Before coming to RCO, Marc was the shorelines and watershed planner for Lewis County, and a transportation planner for the Washington Department of Transportation.
 He earned a bachelor of arts degree in geography from Western Washington University.
 He was born and raised in western Washington and will probably never leave.
 Marc is blessed with a wife and four kids, who all love most things outdoors and sports related.
 Marc is happiest in the mountains…where he’s free.

-Alissa is an outdoor grants manager for the Salmon Team.
+Alissa is an outdoor grants manager for the Salmon Section.
 Before joining RCO in 2018, she managed the state’s nonpoint source water quality grants program, where she worked on policy issues, grant database implementation, federal reporting, and grant administration and coordination.
 Alissa also worked in the solid waste program managing public participation outreach grants and the recycling hotline, among other duties, during her 11-year tenure at the Washington State Department of Ecology.
 She studied environmental science at Washington State University and received a bachelor of science degree with an emphasis in biology.
 Alissa grew up moving around the country as a military dependent but spent her formative years in Hawaii where she developed a love of the ocean.
 She landed in Washington and made it her home.
 She continues to play outside surfing, paddle boarding, snowboarding, camping, and hiking.
 Alissa enjoys a good laugh and travels as much as possible.

 Alison has been with RCO since 2015 and is an outdoor grants manager in the Recreation and Conservation Grants Section.
 She earned her bachelor of arts and master of science degrees from Washington State University (Go Cougs!) and has experience working for land trusts and local government, providing a well-rounded background in conservation, farmland, acquisitions, parks and recreation, planning, and grant management.
 She services most of Eastern Washington, and enjoys exploring our beautiful state with her husband and three kids.
 Alison reports for duty in Colton, Washington allowing her to serve Eastern Washington well.